SmartForest-no/SegmentAnyTree/README.md

 ```
  --mount type=bind,source=/home/nibio/mutable-outside-world/code/PanopticSegForLargeScalePointCloud_maciej/bucket_out_folder
 ```
-to match your folders where you keep your local point clound files (e.g. las) to be processed.
+to match your folders where you keep your local point clound files (las, ply, laz or zip ) to be processed.

+Once you introduce changes to `run_docker_locally.sh` file, you should run it: `bash run_docker_locally.sh` and expect the results in your output folder e.g. `/home/nibio/mutable-outside-world/code/PanopticSegForLargeScalePointCloud_maciej/bucket_out_folder`.

 ## Inference